-1. General
+1. Introduction

-St Andrew's School ("the School") is committed to ensuring the best possible environment for the children and young people in its care.
-Safeguarding and promoting the welfare of children and young people is our highest priority.
+Parkside School (the School) is committed to providing the best possible care and education to its pupils and to safeguarding and promoting the welfare of children and young people.

-The School aims to recruit staff that share and understand our commitment and to ensure that no job applicant is treated unfairly by reason of a protected characteristic as defined within the Equality Act 2010.
+The School aims to recruit staff that share and understand our commitment and to ensure that no job applicant is treated unfairly by reason of a protected characteristic as defined within the Equality Act (as above).

-All queries on the School's Application Form and recruitment process must be directed to the Admin Assistant to the Bursar.
+All queries on the School's Application Form and recruitment process must be directed to the Head or Bursar.

-An entry will be made on the Single Central Register for all current members of staff at the School, the proprietorial body and all individuals who work in regular contact with children including volunteers, supply staff and those employed as third parties.
+An entry will be made on the Single Central Register for all current members of staff at the School, the Governing body and all individuals who work in regular contact with children including volunteers, supply staff and those employed as third parties.

-All checks will be made in advance of appointment or as soon as practicable after appointment.
+All checks will be made in advance of appointment or as soon as practicable after appointment and before commencement of employment.